strapi/documentation/docusaurus/docs/dev-docs/migration/v4-to-v5/additional-resources/helper-plugin.md

 This component has been removed and not replaced.
 If you feel like you need this component, please open an issue on the Strapi repository to discuss your usecase.

+We recommend using the `Page.Protect` component from `@strapi/strapi/admin` instead.
+See below for an example.
+If you need to check permissions for a lower level component you can use the useRBAC hook.

 ### CheckPagePermissions

 This component has been removed and refactored to be part of the `Page` component exported from `@strapi/strapi/admin`.
 You should use the `Page` component from there: